timwegner/Deep-Q-Navigation/README.md

 * 2 - turn left
 * 3 - turn right

-**State space:** The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction
+**State space:** The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.

-**Reward function:** A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana
+**Reward function:** A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 **DQN structure:** Similar to Google DeepMind's DQN Nature paper, "Human-level control through deep reinforcement learning", the adopted learning algorithm is a Deep Q-Learning algorithm.
 As the input vector is a state space instead of raw pixel data, a fully connected layer is used in the first layer instead of a convolutional neural network:
 * Fully connected layer 1: with input = 37 state spaces and output = 128 state spaces